TVISTAURI6538/TVIS-Pi-0neers/README.md

     Stop the car completely
 }
 ```
+Code for Arduino

+# Pseudocode for Raspberry Pi
 ___
 # Our Team
 **Vaishant Ananth** is an 11th-grade student, he aspires to become a robotic engineer passionate about coding and hardware.
 He is actively involved in various technology challenges and dedicated to mastering both the software and hardware aspects of robotics.